resoursea/api/README.md

 {
 	"Gopher": {
 		"ID": 123,
-		"Message": "Hello Gophers!"
+		"Message": "Hello Gophers!",
+		"Initialized": true,
 	}
 }
 ~~~

-Here we can see that the declared initial state was injected in the `Gopher` constructor, and the `api.ID` sent by the URI was also injected in the constructor.
+Here we can see that the declared initial state was injected in the `Gopher` initializer, and this method updates the initial state.
+The initial state of `Gopher` and the `api.ID`, sent by the URI, was injected in the constructor method.
+The `GET` method of `Gopher` just listen for an **HTTP GET** action and return the injected values to the client.

 ## The Mapped Methods